 Read on to learn signs it’s time to replace your pipes, as well as how to prevent damage in the first place.

-How to Know When to Know It’s Time to Replace Pipes
+How to Know When It’s Time to Replace Pipes

-1. Figure out when your pipes were last replace
+1. Figure out when your pipes were last replaced

-Look over any past home inspection reports you got when you purchased your home.
+Look at any past home inspection reports you got when you purchased your home.
 If three or four leaks have been documented in the past, we recommend having your pipes replaced.

 2. Call a plumber to inspect your system

-A professional plumber will be able perform a complete and thorough inspect of your plumbing system to determine if your pipes should be replaced.
+A professional plumber will be able to perform a complete and thorough inspection of your plumbing system to determine if your pipes should be replaced.